ridhi-asn/insurance-bootstrap-regression/README.md

-## Predicting Medical Insurance Costs with Bootstrap Regression
+## BMI, Smoking, and Insurance Charges: A Bootstrap Regression Analysis

 ### Overview
 Using sample data of insurance charges for individuals of various sex, region, smoking status,